oracle-livelabs/oci/oci-apm-springboot/07-view-traces/view-traces.md

    ![Oracle Cloud console, Cloud Shell](images/6-1-1-cloudshell.png " ")

+   > **Note:**
-   > **Note:** The IP may be different from the last time when you accessed the WinCellar app, because the pods are regenerated.
+   - The IP may be different from the last time when you accessed the WinCellar app, because the pods are regenerated.
+   - If the application is not starting up, run **kubectl get pods** command and check the status.
+It may take a few minutes to see the pods in the running state.

 3. On your laptop, start a browser and access the application with the URL pattern: